Finding better ways to provide the materials the world needs

 At Diavik, to generate excitement and participation, a ballgown – made of the last PPE from the now closed Argyle diamond mine – appeared next to a ReMade collection bin.

-“This project is not only a reflection of our collective craftsmanship but also a celebration of the skilled women throughout the NWT whose work represents resilience, resourcefulness, and pride in our communities.
+“This project is not only a reflection of our collective craftsmanship but also a celebration of the skilled women throughout the Northwest Territories whose work represents resilience, resourcefulness, and pride in our communities,” Jennie Turner, Executive Director, of the Native Women’s Association-Northwest Territories of Canada, said.

 Half a world away, ReMade is also getting started at Oyu Tolgoi, one of the world’s largest copper mines.
-While the scale at Oyu Tolgoi is far greater, the goals remain the same – reduce waste, engage employees and support local craftspeople.
+While the scale at Oyu Tolgoi is far greater, some goals remain the same – reduce waste, engage employees and support local craftspeople.